 The first is the willingness to learn.
 Without that, you won’t get anywhere.
 Once you have that, it’s time to turn your attention to the necessary supplies.
 Unlike some crafts, there aren’t a lot of supplies you need to start crocheting.
 At the bare minimum, you need yarn, some hooks, scissors, and a large sewing needle.

 Invest in good hooks

-I bought a crochet set similar to this one and have been incredibly happy with it.
+I bought a crochet set and have been incredibly happy with it.
 Not only does it have good quality hooks of various sizes, but it comes with a few other items that come in handy.
 Once I had a good set of hooks, I found crochet to be easier and more enjoyable.

 Start with cheap yarn

 By this, I don’t mean to buy inferior yarn.
 However, diving into crochet by buying the most expensive handspun wool yarn is setting yourself up for failure.
 You want to get yarn that is readily available and doesn’t break the bank.
 This means that if you mess up on a project, then you aren’t out a lot of money.
 As your skill increases, then you can start working with the more expensive yarns.
 I honestly look forward to the day when I start working with wool and other high-value yarns.
 There is an alpaca farm a few hours from where I live, and one day I will invest in some of their yarn.

 For beginners, I would recommend using brands such as Red Heart, Bernat, and Lily Sugar n’ Cream.
 I have worked with all of these yarns and have had very positive experiences with them.
 Though of all of them, I have to say the Lily Sugar ‘N Cream was the most enjoyable to work with.
 It’s an incredibly soft cotton yarn that doesn’t split easily.